Home » Cookies » Toll House Cookies

 • 1 teaspoon baking soda

-• 1 cup each (175 g each) of milk and dark chocolate bits
+• 1 cup each milk and dark chocolate bits

 Instructions

-3. Cream the butter and sugars with electric beater until light and fluffy.
+3. In a large bowl cream the butter and sugars with an electric mixer until light and fluffy.

 4. Gradually add eggs, beating well after each addition.